artur-rafael/dotfiles/README.md

 ___

-# Tools
+# Configured Tools

+- **bash** is a command-line interpreter for Unix-like operating systems, providing a text-based interface to interact with the system, run programs, and automate tasks using scripts.
+- **git** is a distributed version control system (DVCS) used for tracking changes in source code during software development.
+Git is known for its speed, flexibility, and distributed nature, allowing multiple developers to collaborate on projects seamlessly.
+- **tmux** is a command-line tool that enables users to create and manage multiple terminal sessions within a single terminal window.
+It provides a way to organize, split, and switch between different terminal panes and windows, allowing users to work on multiple tasks simultaneously without needing to open multiple terminal windows.
 - **vim**, a highly configurable and efficient text editor for command-line.
 Vim is known for its powerful features, speed, and extensibility.
-- **tmux** is a command-line tool that enables users to create and manage multiple terminal sessions within a single terminal window.
-It provides a way to organize, split, and switch between different terminal panes and windows, allowing users to work on multiple tasks simultaneously without needing to open multiple terminal windows.
-- **git** is a distributed version control system (DVCS) used for tracking changes in source code during software development.
-Git is known for its speed, flexibility, and distributed nature, allowing multiple developers to collaborate on projects seamlessly.

 ___

-# Getting Started
+# Install on a New Machine

+## Prior to Clone

+You should have git installed

+   > sudo apt install git

-Prior to the installation: Make sure that in the **.bashrc** file as the following alias set.
+Make sure to have this alias in the **.bashrc** file as the following alias set.
 So that git doesn't interfere with other repositories.

-    > alias config='/usr/bin/git --git-dir=$HOME/.myconfigs/ --work-tree=$HOME'
+    > echo "alias config='/usr/bin/git --git-dir=$HOME/.myconfigs/ --work-tree=$HOME'" >> ~/.bashrc

 And that your source repository ignores the folder where you'll clone it, so that you don't create weird recursion problems

-    > echo ".myconfigs" >> .gitignore
+    > echo ".myconfigs" >> ~/.gitignore

+## Clone

 To use these dotfiles configuration on a new machine:

-    > git clone --bare --recursive ssh://git@stash-server.elecnor-deimos.com:7999/~arrr/dotfiles.git $HOME/.myconfigs
+    > git clone --bare --recursive git@github.com:artur-rafael/dotfiles.git ~/.myconfigs

-This will create a Git bare repository in the .myconfigs folder in the /home/ directory.
-The recursive flag will also clone any dependencies (check submodules tab for more info).
-A Git bare repository is a special type of repository that does not have a working directory.
-Unlike a typical Git repository that contains your project files and a hidden .git directory, a bare repository only contains the version control information.

-Define the alias in the current shell scope, or re-open shell:

-    > alias config='/usr/bin/git --git-dir=$HOME/.myconfigs/ --work-tree=$HOME'
+## After Cloning

-Checkout the actual content from the bae repository to $HOME.
+Checkout the actual content from the bare repository to $HOME.
 If there are errors, remove or backup the files causing the issues.

     > config checkout

+Set the flag showUntrackedFiles to no on this specific (local) repository:

+   > config config --local status.showUntrackedFiles no

+Populate the config file with the submodules and update them:

+   > config submodule update --init --recursive

 ___